postmanlabs/postman-app-support/README.md

    - Did you first encounter it recently, or has it always been there?

    - If it is a UI issue, a screenshot or GIF will help tremendously.
 (Tip: For quick gifs, check out [http://www.cockos.com/licecap/](http://www.cockos.com/licecap/))

+   - If the issue is related to a script in the sandbox, attach the full code snippet and ensure that this is formatted correctly using the code block [markdown syntax](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks)

    - Do you have the [Postman Interceptor](https://learning.postman.com/docs/postman/sending-api-requests/capturing-http-requests/) switched on? (applicable for the Chrome app)